pkmn/engine/README.md

 }
 ```

-The engine's `build.zig` exposes a `module` function that takes an options struct to allow for
+The engine's `build.zig` exposes a `module` function that takes an options structure to allow for
 configuring whether or not Pokémon Showdown compatibility mode or trace logs should be enabled.
 Alternatively, you may set options via a `pkmn_options` [root source file
 declaration](https://ziglang.org/documentation/master/#Root-Source-File).
 There are several